tars/tars/README.md

 `gulp init` — initializes project with the specified settings in the tars-config.
 Creates a file structure.

 `gulp re-init` — reinitialize the project with specified settings in the tars-config.
-It is proposed to use this command if you initialize the project with incorrect options.
+It is proposed to use this command if you initialize the project with incorrect options. **Attention, files from pages and static folder will be deleted.**

 `gulp` or `gulp build` — make project assembly.
 There not minimized files are connected.
 Type of assembly depends on the transmitted keys with this command.
 Available keys: